ricardoruiz3/BandersnatchStarter/README.md

    ```

 ## Windows-Specific Notes
-- Windows users may need to download the [wheel for fortuna](https://github.com/decagondev/fortuna-bin-win64) dependency and follow its [README](https://github.com/decagondev/fortuna-bin-win64/blob/main/README.md)
 - Gunicorn is not Windows compatible, so don't use the `run.sh` script on Windows

 ## Stretch Goals